Phonics is an essential skills to help children to learn to read and write.

 When children start at school, we have a structured system to ensure that home and school work together to develop phonic understanding.
 We know that as soon as children are able to crack the basics of reading, then reading books becomes enjoyable, which is what we all want.
 This system links into the teaching of spelling to help with writing.

 A clear systematic programme helps staff deliver a consistent and progressive phonics development.
-The whole school approach follows the Letters and Sounds Phases, and uses the Jolly Phonics actions to enhance and embed the learning of the phonic sounds.
+The whole school approach follows the Letters and Sounds Phases; and uses a visual, auditory and kinaesthetic approach by using rhyme, song and movement to reinforce the sound and words that are being taught.

 Phonics Progression - Following Letters and Sounds Phases